We found the 24 best Medicare Part D Plans in Massachusetts for 2023.

 - What you paid during the Once you have met your yearly deductible, you will pay a copayment or coinsurance for each covered drug until you reach the initial coverage limit.
 You will then enter your plan’s coverage gap (aka, “donut... period;

 - Most of the full cost of brand-name drugs (and the manufacturer’s discount) purchased in the coverage gap;

 - The amount paid by others, including family members, most charities, and other persons on your behalf; and

 - The amount paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service.

-Massachusetts beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Massachusetts Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
-The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
-If the dual eligible option does not meet your needs, you have the option to enroll in a Massachusetts Part D plan that does.
-If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.
+In Massachusetts, if you are eligible for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") you will automatically be enrolled in a Massachusetts Medicare Prescription Drug Plan and the Social Security Extra Help program.
+Extra Help pays for most of the costs of your prescriptions if you meet the eligibility requirements.
+You may also enroll in a plan of your own choosing that better meets your needs.
+If you qualified for Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. before you were eligible for Medicare, contact your local Medicaid office.

 Citations & References

 - Medicare.gov, "How Medicare Prescription Drug Coverage Works with a Medicare Advantage Plan or Medicare Cost Plan", Last Accessed September 28, 2022

 - Medicare.gov, "What Medicare Part D drug plans cover", Last Accessed August 1, 2022